swyxio/brain/A - Mixtape/Mixtape Daily Clip notes.md

 - https://overcast.fm/+b1V1guBD8 23 mins greg mckowen virality vs energy
 -
 how to be employee #8 at stripe https://overcast.fm/+sAoIh6me8 have side project - 18mins
-https://overcast.fm/+HhhiZISrU be rhe driver 18mins
+https://overcast.fm/+HhhiZISrU be the driver 18mins

 not being a founder and minimalism https://overcast.fm/+JEN0VljwU/20:44 19 mins to 23 mins